 Knee Joint Replacement

-The procedure of knee joint replacement is called a total knee arthroplasty (TKA).
+The orthopedic procedure of knee joint replacement is called a total knee arthroplasty (TKA).
 This surgery involves replacing the existing knee joint with a manmade one.
-Orthopedic surgeons replace knee joints to end pain, stiffness, and loss of function.
+Orthopedic surgeons replace knee joints in order to end pain, stiffness, and loss of function.

 Both chronic osteoarthritis and rheumatoid arthritis commonly cause people to lose knee function and damage the joint to the degree that they need a knee joint replacement (total knee arthroplasty or TKA).
 But knee damage may also stem from injury or infection.
-Generally, people require a TKA a decade earlier if the damage is due to rheumatoid arthritis as opposed to osteoarthritis.
+Sometimes, people with severe rheumatoid arthritis of the knee can require a TKA at an early age.

 Must Read Articles Related to Knee Joint Replacement